Want to know how to make a reading habit?

 “Do I want the same results the author has in his life right now?”

 “Do I want the type of life the author has?”

-Such questions will bring amazing clarity to your thoughts.
+Such questions will bring fantastic clarity to your thoughts.

-And eventually, help you decide whether you want to read a certain book or not.
+And eventually, help you decide whether you want to read a particular book or not.